veereshhalagegowda/platformDocumentation/1.0.0/Components/Layouts/flex-layout-row.md

 ## Usage
 Flex-layout-row is used to display the components in a row.
 Components placed inside flex-layout-row appears horizontally.
 ### How to use
-Drag and drop the flex-layout-row component, set the required attributes.
-After that drag and drop any other components inside the flex-layout-row component.
+1. Drag and drop the flex-layout-row component.
+2. Fill the required attributes.
+3. After that drag and drop any other components inside the flex-layout-row component.
 ### Example
 - Drag and drop a flexlayoutrow component.
 - Set the component attributes value with “layout direction = start” and perpendicular “direction = start”.